-2. The Incarnate Person is the one Mediator : not the human nature as some Romanists have affirmed ; not the Divine nature as Osiander and some other Protestants maintained; but the one Theanthropic Agent whose mediatorial volition is one in the unity of the Divine and human wills.
-Hence the word Mediator has a unique meaning as descriptive of the Christ : There is one Mediator 1 Tim. ii. between God and men, rather, of God and men, the Man Christ Jesus, rather, Jesus Christ Man.
-This passage, solitary as marking the union of the two natures in relation to the Christ as such, is supported by others testifying that He became afterwards the Mediator of the New Covenant, in which Moses was His type, In the former-His incarnate mediation-He had and could have no type.
+2. The Incarnate Person is the one Mediator: not the human nature as some Romanists have affirmed; not the Divine nature as Osiander and some other Protestants maintained; but the one Theanthropic Agent whose mediatorial volition is one in the unity of the Divine and human wills.
+Hence the word Mediator has a unique meaning as descriptive of the Christ: There is one Mediator between God and men, rather, of God and men, the Man Christ Jesus, 1 rather, Jesus Christ Man.
+This passage, solitary as marking the union of the two natures in relation to the Christ as such, is supported by others testifying that He became afterwards the Mediator of the New Covenant, in which Moses was His type

+In the former-His incarnate mediation-He had and could have no type.
 As the one Mediator His Person Incarnate is the Agent of all His doctrine, of all His sacrificial acts, and of all His authority as King.
-He teaches as the Word speaking in human language; He atones and intercedes as the High Priest taken from among men, but first given to man as the Son ; and He
+He teaches as the Word speaking in human language; He atones and intercedes as the High Priest taken from among men, but first given to man as the Son; and He rules as the Eternal Son to Whom in the flesh all power is mediatorially and economically committed